QwikDev/qwik/CONTRIBUTING.md

 If you're not able to use the dev container, follow these instructions:

-## Prerequisite
+## Installation

-To build platform binding and wasm, make sure you have installed [Rust](https://www.rust-lang.org/tools/install).
-Also follow directions for your platform to install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).
+> These are for a full build that includes Rust binaries.

+1. Make sure [Rust](https://www.rust-lang.org/tools/install) is installed.
+2. Install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) with `cargo install wasm-pack` .
+3. Node version >= `16.8.0`.
+4. Make sure you have [pnpm](https://pnpm.io/installation) installed.
+5. run `pnpm install`

 > On Windows, Rust requires [C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 You can also select _Desktop development with C++_
 > while installing Visual Studio.

 > Alternatively, if Rust is not available you can run `pnpm build.platform.copy` to download bindings from CDN

-To build Qwik for local development, first install the dev dependencies using [pnpm](https://pnpm.io/):
+---

 ## Development

+To build Qwik for local development, install the dev dependencies using [pnpm](https://pnpm.io/):

 ```shell
 pnpm install